Kong/docs.konghq.com/app/konnect/service-catalog/index.md

 <details><summary>How do I view the health and status of my services in the Service Catalog?</summary>

 {% capture service_health %}
-Navigate to **Resources** in the Service Catalog and click on the service you want to view the health and status of.
+Navigate to **Resources** in the Service Catalog and click on the Service Catalog service you want to view the health and status of.
 {% endcapture %}

 {{ service_health | markdownify }}